-- Socks.
+- Tall Socks.
 Duh, you say, I’m already wearing shoes – of course I’m wearing socks.
 Great!
 But make sure they aren’t the cute, low-cut ankle socks you wear running – socks that extend farther up the shin will help prevent you from getting rashes if you brush up against poison ivy or other itch-inducing flora.

-- Clothing.
+- Appropriate Clothing.
 Yes, obviously you want clothing.
 Short sleeves?
 Long sleeves?
 This depends on how hot it is and how buggy you think it might be where you’re going.
 If you have hik-ing pants that can zip off into shorts, that’s ideal.
 If not, lightweight pants or shorts are the way to go.
 You may want to transition from long sleeves to short sleeves on your upper body, too, as you heat up, so a lightweight, long-sleeve shirt is great to start, with a light-weight t-shirt under it.

-Tasty Snacks: Getting good exercise means you need good fuel to keep going.
+- Tasty Hiking Snacks.
+Getting good exercise means you need good fuel to keep going.
 To sustain your energy, be sure to bring along some healthy eats.
 GORP (good old raisins and peanuts) is always a popular and easy-to-make hiking staple, but other easy snacks can include apples, beef jerky, fruit leathers, and protein bars.
 These nutrient rich foods give your body the energy it needs to keep you moving on the trail.

-Sunscreen and Hat: Sun protection is a must when it comes to time outdoors.
+- Sunscreen and Hat.
+Sun protection is a must when it comes to time outdoors.
 A hat can help keep you cool and comfortable, but won’t prevent from sunburn from your extremities.
 Be sure to apply a quality sunscreen with SPF 15 or higher before you hit the trail, and reapply every 80 minutes.

-©Johnson & Johnson Inc. 2017
+©Johnson & Johnson Inc. 2019